WayfaringBloke/dnd/writing/msns/3_Picket.md

 	1. A bunch of guys pull up in green overalls
 	2. They try to cross the picket, blue collars block them
 	3. Players should control the situation - if not they murder the green overalls
-	4. If they murder the green overalls then heavily cybered green overalls
+	4. If they murder the green overalls then heavily cybered green overalls come for combat
-	5. Combat!
-4. The assault seems never-ending but an Osha warrior saves you
-5. Dead man's switch suicide bomber
+4. Reeves Intro
+	1. A heavy set man approache

 # Combat Dumps
 ```py